-Information on SmPC should be consistent with the RBPs SmPC, any difference in the proposed SmPC vis-à-vis the RBPs SmPC, should be appropriately discussed and justified

-Labelling of SBP should be individualized and should clearly indicate which clinical safety and efficacy data have been obtained with the SBP.
+Module 1 should contain all administrative information as stipulated in the pharmacy the proposed SmPC vis-à-vis the RBPs SmPC, should be appropriately discussed and justified safety and efficacy data have been obtained with the SBP.
 (Data itself should not be included in the label, but studies need to be described).
 Furthermore, it should clearly be stated that the product is a biosimilar.